UNINETTSigma2/documentation/software/userinstallsw/mathematica.md

 ## Your first mathematica job

 To create the job script we recommend using the [Slurm job script generator](https://open.pages.sigma2.no/job-script-generator/.https://open.pages.sigma2.no/job-script-generator/).
-The following is an example of a job script that runs a Mathematica script named on Fram `mathematica-script.wl`:
+The following is an example of a job script that runs a Mathematica script named `mathematica-script.wl` on Fram :

 ```bash
 #!/bin/bash